 Failure to realize the self deception and corrupt limitations surrounding unconscious thoughts invariably results in moral deformities, neurotic traits and disillusionment.
 As with all contamination, purification can only resume with proper filtration.
 Here you are invited to accept your thoughts without judgment, to feel their emotional attachments while remaining objective to various internal and external reactions.
 The dis-ease brought on by compulsive thinking cannot co-exist while attention is being placed on awareness, subscribing to such practices implies acceptance beyond sensory illusions.
 Embedded within our essence is an inherent yearning to be silent, it is where God exists.
 This is what religions so meagerly and insufficiently have been unable to accomplish.
 Whether it is mans interpretation of the rules and regulations governing the beliefs of monotheism religions, the results seem to produce guilt and shame, forgiveness can only be achieved after reconciliation is done and in a particular way, according to scripture.

-It is not our intention to ignite controversy; instead we encourage insight that creates definitive answers to calming the mind, placing the soul at peace while inviting a God of your understanding into your life. he love that God has provided to us can only be experienced in.
+It is not our intention to ignite controversy; instead we encourage insight that creates definitive answers to calming the mind, placing the soul at peace while inviting a God of your understanding into your life. he love that God has provided to us can only be experienced in pure thought.
 My God has no interest in instilling fear in me or anyone.
 Sin as we know it was not created or intended as a threat, to be used to control actions or emotions, this would be cruel and end in neurosis at best.A clever quote to ponder “You will not be punished for your sins but by them”, (Neale Donald Walsch).

 I have been very fortunate in determining my conception of God, one who allows me the freedom to move and interact confidently without the fear of retribution or judgment.
 I am all of what I am as a result of his/her being and in turn I am exalted by this connection.
 By all means maintain your religious values but at the same time recognize that spirituality cannot co-exist in the presence of fear, confusion or discord.
-If your relationship with God is fear based we invite you to establish concepts that produce peace, love, joy and end in”.
+If your relationship with God is fear based we invite you to establish concepts that produce peace, love, joy and end in pure thought”.
 A noble man compares and estimates himself by an idea which is higher then himself: and a mean man, by one lower then himself, the one produces aspiration: the other ambition, which is the way a vulgar man aspires” (Marcus Aurelius).